sodascience/metasyn/docs/source/developer/distributions.rst

 Distributions
 =============

+This page is intended to provide an overview of how distributions are implemented and organized in ``metasyn``.
+It should help you understand how to create new distributions, or modify existing ones.

+For a detailed overview of classes, methods and attributes mentioned on this page, refer to the :doc:`/api/metasyn`.
+Clicking on object names will automatically take you to their API reference page.

-Distributions subpackage
+Distribution subpackage
 ------------------------

-The :mod:`~metasyn.distribution` is an essential subpackage that contains (submodules with) classes used to represent and handle various distributions.
+:mod:`~metasyn.distribution` is an essential subpackage that contains (submodules with) classes used to represent and handle various distributions.

 The modules are :mod:`~metasyn.distribution.base`, :mod:`~metasyn.distribution.categorical`, :mod:`~metasyn.distribution.continuous`, :mod:`~metasyn.distribution.datetime`, :mod:`~metasyn.distribution.discrete`, :mod:`~metasyn.distribution.faker`, :mod:`~metasyn.distribution.na` and :mod:`~metasyn.distribution.regex`.

 :mod:`~metasyn.distribution.base` contains the base classes for all distributions, while the other modules implement distributions for their respective variable types.

 An overview of the distributions each module implements, and from which it inherits, is shown below:

 .. image:: /images/distributions.svg
    :alt: Metasyn distributions